 From the SmartDesign menu, choose Add Port.
-The Add Port dialog box appears (as shown below).
+The Add Port dialog box appears (as shown in the following figure).

-Figure 31 • Add New Port Dialog Box
+Figure 4-12.
+Add New Port Dialog Box

-- 2. Specify the name of the port you wish to add.
-You can specify a bus port by indicating the bus width directly into the name using brackets [], such as mybus[3:0]. - Select the direction of the port.
+- 2. Specify the name of the port you want to add.
+You can specify a bus port by indicating the bus width directly into the name using brackets [], such as mybus[3:0]. - 3.
+Select the direction of the port.